tirsoordaz/BISCUIT-2nd-Order-Extension/README.md

 The standard BISCUIT Normalizing Flow models transitions by predicting the next state ($z_t$) using only the immediately preceding state ($z_{t-1}$) and an intervention/action ($a_t$):
 $$P(z_t \vert{} z_{t-1}, a_t)$$

 However, many real-world physical systems involve higher-order dynamics (such as velocity or acceleration) where a single prior frame is insufficient.
-My goal was to test if BISCUIT's identifiability proofs hold up when we force the Transition Prior to learn from a concatenated history of two previous timesteps:
+Our goal was to test if BISCUIT's identifiability proofs hold up when we force the Transition Prior to learn from a concatenated history of two previous timesteps:
 $$P(z_t \vert{} z_{t-1}, z_{t-2}, a_t)$$

 By modifying the PyTorch dimensions, concatenating historical latents, and adjusting the `MultivarLinear` and `MultivarSequential` layers of the transition prior, the model successfully learned this 2nd-order dynamic.